⟵ hearthere ⟶

 nano /etc/php/8.3/fpm/pool.d/totum.conf

-PHP-FPM takes the system timezone at startup, so after setting the new system timezone, you need to restart FPM and nginx:
+PHP-FPM takes the system timezone at startup, so after setting a new system timezone, you need to restart FPM and nginx:

 service php8.3-fpm restart